 |September to November|

 Privet!
 I was always the most demanding customer) But HL makes my journey not only safe and interesting.
-Well organised )) Additionally I am proud to work with the Leaders…
+Well organized)) Additionally I am proud to work with the Leaders in…

 Privet!
 I was always the most demanding customer) But HL makes my journey not only safe and interesting.
-Well organised )) Additionally I am proud to work with the Leaders in social work See you soon Desperately missing you already ))
+Well organized)) Additionally I am proud to work with the Leaders in social work See you soon Desperately missing you already ))